 This is why detecting and removing them early can play a big role in preventing colorectal cancer.
 Colorectal cancer in its early stages is highly treatable, so screening is vital for a better outcome.

-In most cases, two fresh stool samples will need to be taken over two days and subsequently sent in for testing.
+In most cases, two fresh stool samples will need to be taken over two days and subsequently sent for testing.

 In this screening method, a patient first drinks a bowel cleansing solution at home before a CT (computerised tomography) scan on the abdomen and colon is carried out in hospital.
 Images of the colon are then viewed on a screen by a radiologist.
 While it’s an option for patients seeking a non-invasive screening method, a virtual colonoscopy will carry a significant radiation risk, and it may miss out the detection of smaller polyps.
 In addition, if a polyp is seen on virtual colonoscopy, a colonoscopy will be needed for polyp removal.